Mixed moduli in 3d N=4 higher-genus quivers: Superconformal index

 where $\log\zbf$ is any element of the Cartan \emph{algebra} that maps to~$\zbf$ under the exponential map.
 Such an element is defined modulo $2\pi i$ times our favorite lattice~$\Lambdamon$, and since $\omega$ takes integer values on this lattice the exponential is well-defined.

 This product is integrated with respect to the invariant integration measure on the Cartan torus~$T$ with volume normalized to~$1$, and further quotiented by the cardinal $|W(G)|$ of the Weyl group of~$G$, due to discrete gauge transformations that leave the Cartan torus invariant.
-Finally, the integral is summed over monopole charges~$\mbf$, taking into account the monopole dimension\footnote{The formula is usually written for full hypermultiplets $\Vhyp=R\oplus\Rbar$, with a sum over weights of~$R$ only, hence a factor of $1/2$ instead of~$1/4$.}
+Finally, the integral is summed over monopole charges~$\mbf$, taking into account the monopole dimension\footnote{The formula is usually written for full hypermultiplets $\Vhyp=R\oplus\Rbar$, with a sum over weights of~$R$ only, hence a factor of $1/2$ instead of~$1/4$.
+For half-hypermultiplets the dimension remains half-integral because weights of (pseudo)real representations are invariant under $w\mapsto-w$.}

 and the magnetic fugacities $w_i$, raised to powers given by projecting $\mbf$ onto each abelian factor $U(1)_i$ of~$G$: